mesosphere/dcos-docs-site/pages/dkp/konvoy/2.1/choose-infrastructure/eks/advanced/new/index.md

     1. Node Pool

         A Node Pool is a collection of machines with identical properties.
 For example, a cluster might have one Node Pool with large memory capacity, another Node Pool with GPU support.
-Each Node Pool is described by three objects: The MachinePool references an object that describes the configuration of Kubernetes components (e.g., kubelet) deployed on each node pool machine, and an infrastructure-specific object that describes the properties of all node pool machines.
+Each Node Pool is described by three objects: The MachinePool references an object that describes the configuration of Kubernetes components (for example, kubelet) deployed on each node pool machine, and an infrastructure-specific object that describes the properties of all node pool machines.
 Here, it references a _KubeadmConfigTemplate_, and an _AWSMachineTemplate_ object, which describes the instance type, the type of disk used, the size of the disk, among other properties.

     For in-depth documentation about the objects, read [Concepts][capi_concepts] in the Cluster API Book.